julelang/manual/src/dynamic-types/type-enums.md

 ## Type Inheritance

-Type enums can inherit each other.
+Type enums can inherit from each other.
 To do this, give a type enum a different type enum as a field.
-From this point on, the other type enum will be supported directly and all fields of the other type enum will also be supported by inheriting.
+From this point on, the other type enum will be supported directly, and all fields of the other type enum will also be supported by inheriting.

 For example:
 ```jule